literally793/10CPT-AT3/README.md

 | Typography | Comfortaa, Rubik |
 | Hierarchy | Comfortaa for titles, Rubik for other text, bold for emphasis |
 | Navigation | Navigation bar with most of the features located at the bottom of screen |

+In the alternate design, I changed the typograhpy to one I don't prefer as much, and I experimented with and used significantly different colour choices from my first design.
+However, I have kept the navigation bar at the bottom of the screen.